 Inside the Hostel

 We headed outside to continue exploring the rest of the little desert community.
-The odd assortment of buildings had been created with a variety of materials and using the varying skill of many who had come and stayed a while over the years.
+The odd assortment of buildings had been created with a variety of materials.

-This one was easier to understand.
+This little building was easier to understand.
 It had a roof and 4 walls.
-It looked more like a workshed on a farm.
+It looked more like a work shed on a farm.

 This was actually sort of a green house, with walls made from cement or adobe.